chrisj-skinner/react-gulp-browerify-babel-starter/README.md

 		index.html

-For more information about what each task does - view the [gulpfile.babel.js](https://github.com/chrisj-skinner/gulp-bootstrap-less-browserify-babel-browsersync/blob/master/gulpfile.babel.js)
+For more information about what each task does - view the [gulpfile.babel.js](https://github.com/chrisj-skinner/gulp-bootstrap-less-browserify-babel-browsersync/blob/without-bootstrap/gulpfile.babel.js)

-## Customising the LESS and JS modules - Advanced*

-Once `#gulp setup` has been run you can edit the following 2 files to customise what elements of bootstrap you want to bring accross into you project.

-`vendor/bootstrap/less/bootstrap.less` - controls which less modules to import
-`vendor/bootstrap/dist/js/npm.js` - controls which JS modules to import

-Comment out any particulur module you do not wish to import.
-Benifits of this will be more manageable code when error fixing and smaller sized distributions files.

-***

-*You should at least have a basic understanding of how bootstrap works and the dependencies required for both the LESS and JS modules before editing the above files.

 ## Future plans / ideas